Share this Article:

 You will face many transitions or turning points throughout life.
 This includes events such as moving from college to a paying job or facing the prospect of a mid-career crisis.
 Understanding where we are in the cycle helps us cope with what to do next.

 These eight attributes provide us with the canvas to create our unique career vision statement – who we really are, what we want to become, what is important to us, and what impact we desire to have on the world.

 Example of a Career Vision Statement

 You can imagine that a serious examination of the eight attributes of the Whole Person Model takes time and reflection.
-Creation of a Personal Vision Statement does not occur in one sitting but requires time for creative integration – a time for your mind to unconsciously process your thoughts and begin to “connect the dots” to gain clarity and conviction.
+Creation of a Personal Vision Statement does not occur in one sitting but requires time for creative integration.
+It is a time for your mind to unconsciously process your thoughts and begin to “connect the dots” to gain clarity and conviction.

-My Career Vision Statement took me several weeks to create as I went through numerous iterations to make sure it integrated all eight of my Whole Person Model attributes:
+My Career Vision Statement took me several iterations to make sure it integrated all eight of my Whole Person Model attributes:

 “Help people align their purpose, their passions and their paycheck to achieve financial freedom while also realizing greater personal and professional satisfaction.”

 I believe brevity brings greater clarity and impact but getting there takes significant work!
-Combined with the output of my Whole Person Model attributes, my Career Vision Statement provides me with a way to demonstrate my value (how I want clients – or an employer – to see me) AND how I want to identify those that need my help (how I want to see the world).
+My Career Vision Statement is a two-way lens.
+It allows others to see me for what I am and what I desire, and how I want to see the world.
 My “career GPS” allows me to quickly assess a “best fit” opportunity from something that would not provide me with personal and professional satisfaction.